 14.1.
 If you provide us with all information and explanations on a timely basis in accordance with our requirements, we will plan to undertake the work within a reasonable period of time in order to meet any regulatory deadlines.
 However, failure to complete our services prior to any such regulatory deadline would not, of itself, mean that we are liable for any penalty or additional costs arising.

 15 Use of our name in statements or documents issued by you

 15.1.
 You are not permitted to use our name in any statement or document that you may issue unless our prior written consent has been obtained.
 The only exception to this restriction would be statements or documents that in accordance with applicable law are to be made public.

 15.2.
 The copyright in any document prepared by us belongs to us in entirety unless the law specifically provides otherwise.

 16.2.
 We will provide services as outlined in this letter with reasonable care and skill.
-However, to the fullest extent permitted by law, we will not be responsible for any losses, penalties, surcharges, interest or additional tax liabilities where you or others supply incorrect or incomplete information, or fail to supply any appropriate information or where you fail to act on our advice or respond promptly to communications from us or the tax authorities.
+Our liability to you is limited to losses, damages, costs and expenses directly caused by our negligence, fraud or wilful default.
+However, to the fullest extent permitted by law, we will not be responsible for any losses, penalties, surcharges, interest or additional tax liabilities where you or others supply incorrect or incomplete information or fail to supply any appropriate information or where you fail to act on our advice or respond promptly to communications from us or the tax authorities.

 16.3.
 You will not hold us, the owners of this firm and any staff employed by the firm, responsible, to the fullest extent permitted by law, for any loss suffered by you arising from any misrepresentation (intentional or unintentional) supplied to us orally or in writing in connection with this agreement.
 You have agreed that you will not bring any claim in connection with services we provide to you against any of the principals or employees personally.